 Therefore you will start by having a route in GPX format that you can upload to the TomTom MySports.

 The procedure couldn't be simpler.
-You upload the route, save the details and it will be stored in your "paths" section.
-You can upload as many GPX files as you want and even browse routes already made (you will simply have to check the "Copy to paths" option within any past activity).
+Upload the route, save the details and it will be stored in your "trails" section.
+You can upload as many GPX files as you want and even navigate back to routes you have already done (just check the "Copy to trails" option within any past activity).

 You can have as many routes as you want on the web, the only limitation is that the clock can have a maximum of 15.
 Therefore, all the routes you upload to the platform will be synchronized until there are more than 15, at which time you must start marking which ones you want to be available on the clock.